darcorm/marker/README.md

 This application is a sample vanilla php application that allows a user to perform the following tasks:
 - Create an account & Login
 - CRUD Operations: Create & Save Bookmarks, Edit & update existing bookmarks, Delete bookmarks

+This is NOT a production level application.
+Composer is not used and no frameworks are used.
+This sample applicaiton showcases OOP prinicples in PHP using several design patters.
+The app as a whole uses the MVC pattern.
+Other patterns include the '''Singleton''', '''Dependency Injection''', '''Factory''' among others.